 Learn to Engage Different Learning Styles at KU

-The University of Kansas School of Education offers online master’s degrees, graduate certificates and licensure endorsement programs to prepare well-rounded educators for successful careers.
+The University of Kansas School of Education and Human Sciences offers online master’s degrees, graduate certificates and licensure endorsement programs to prepare well-rounded educators for successful careers.
 Learn to engage different learning styles in the classroom from our Department of Curriculum and Teaching, adapt your instruction for students with disabilities from our Department of Special Education, or oversee successful instructional teams from an administrative role from our Department of Educational Leadership and Policy Studies.

 1 Retrieved on July 1, 2019, from researchgate.net/publication/241605288_Not_Another_Inventory_Rather_a_Catalyst_for_Reflection